 Thorlabs offers a variety of mounts and adapters for precise and stable mounting and aligning square optics.
 All of Thorlabs' gratings can be mounted directly into the KM100C Right-Handed or KM100CL Left-Handed Kinematic Rectangular Optic Mount.
-Gratings can also be mounted in one of three Kinematic Grating Mount Adapters which can accommodate gratings and rectangular mirrors up to 60 mm tall and are compatible with Thorlabs' front-loading, unthreaded Ø1" Mirror Mounts, including the POLARIS-K1 Ultra-Stable Kinematic Mirror Mount.
+Gratings can also be mounted in one of three Kinematic Grating Mount Adapters which can be used with any of Thorlabs' Ø1" Mirror Mounts, including the POLARIS-K1 Ultra-Stable Kinematic Mirror Mount.